 In that same year, the university began expanding into offering programs for working adults in evening and weekend classes.
 Calling it the LEAP program, which stood for LeTourneau Education for Adult Professionals, classes with the same students making a group, or cohort, met weekly for six to eight weeks per course.
 Cohorts were kept on track through to degree completion with students automatically enrolled in each next class, and as each class finished, the next course began in the same location the following week with a different professor.
 Many other universities have adopted this format to reach working adults.

-Today, more than 2,500 students attend LeTourneau University without ever stepping foot onto the university’s beautiful main campus in Longview, Texas, attending classes online or attend evening and weekend classes at educational centers in Tyler, Dallas, Bedford, Houston and Austin.
+Today, around 1,000 students attend LeTourneau University without ever stepping foot onto the university’s beautiful main campus in Longview, Texas, attending classes online or attend evening and weekend classes at educational centers in Dallas and Houston.

 Longview and Tyler both opened learning centers for evening and weekend classes in 1989.
 Dallas and Bedford opened in 1990.
 Houston followed in 1993.
-The city of Austin was added in 2001.
 A second Houston site, in the Westchase District, opened in 2006.

 Today LeTourneau University is led by its sixth president, Dr. Dale A. Lunsford, and its board of trustees.